DominikRzecki/personal/c++/math/vector/README.md

 It aims to support not only real world operations, but also theoretical ones (i.e. cross product of 4 or more dimensional vectors)

 dr::math::vector is based on std::array and relies heavily on metaprogramming for simplicity.
-As of now VLAs are not supported because the c++ standard and std::array doesn't support them either.
+As of now VLAs are not supported because the c++ standard and std::array don't support them either.

 The library also supports std::ostream so it's easier to output the vectors using std::cout.